Short Answer

 Access and everyday warmth

-Orange can soften serious categories when the brand still needs to feel competent.
+Orange can soften serious categories when the brand still needs to read as competent.

 How To Use It